Lucas Noubi

-Lucas Dominique Noubi Ngnokam (born 15 January 2005) is a Belgian professional footballer who plays for Standard Liège.
+Lucas Dominique Noubi Ngnokam (born 15 January 2005) is a Belgian professional footballer who plays as a centre-back for Spanish club Deportivo de La Coruña.

 Club career

+Standard Liège

 Lucas Noubi arrived to the Standard Liège academy in 2015, from Mouscron.

 He made his professional debut for Standard Liège on the 13 March 2022, starting the Division 1A derby against RFC Seraing as a centre-back.

+Deportivo La Coruña

+On 1 July 2025, Noubi signed a four-year contract with Spanish Segunda División side Deportivo de La Coruña.